KalebCoberly/Cplusplus-performative-assessment/README.md

 ; gfsergfh; , ]

 # A note on naming conventions
 I chose to use my own since there was no explicit requirement, only implicit usage.
-I made sure it was okay.
+I made sure it was allowed.